BrucePerens/rigcontrol/README.md

 You don't need these connectors if you are powering the device with an old micro-USB power supply.
 The better ones come pre-assembled with 20 gauge black and red silicone-insulated wire pigtails.
-You can get vinyl insulation for less, but be careful soldering:, it melts.
+You can get vinyl insulation for less, but be careful soldering: it melts.

 ### Why Is My RigControl Board Accessing Outside Web Sites? ###
 RigControl must access an outside site to learn its own public IP address, and it chooses randomly from a list of such sites.
 It must access an outside site to set its hostname in dynamic DNS, so that you can access it remotely.
-It calls github.com, k6bp.com, or hams.com to check if its software is up-to-date amd tp access security bulletins, etc.
+It calls github.com, k6bp.com, or hams.com to check if its software is up-to-date amd to access security bulletins, etc.
 Hams.com or k6bp.com may provide you with remote access.

 ### Issues